Muhammad al-Kattani: Hafidiya

-When France invaded Oujda, bombarded Casablanca and invaded the Shawiya in 1907, al-Kattani called for jihad and the deportation of the colonists from the country and composed numerous letters calling for resistance against the occupiers.
-He also signed a letter addressed to the American ambassador at the American Legation in Tangier to urge the United States not to support Abdelaziz, who took a lax stance against the French occupiers.
+When France invaded Oujda, bombarded Casablanca, and invaded the Shawiya in 1907, al-Kattani called for jihad and the deportation of the colonists from the country and composed numerous letters calling for resistance against the occupiers.
+He also signed a letter addressed to the American ambassador at the American Legation in Tangier, urging the United States not to support Abdelaziz, who took a lax stance against the French occupiers.

-Al-Kattani gathered the ulama of Fes and explained the situation to them.
-They agreed to withdraw support for Abdelaziz and to support his brother, Abdelhafid, under two main conditions: he seek public opinion, or shura, in important decisions, and continue the fight against the colonists. al-Kattani wrote the terms under which the people of Fes would support him.
+al-Kattani gathered the ulama of Fes and explained the situation to them.
+They agreed to withdraw support for Abdelaziz and to support his brother, Abdelhafid, under two main conditions: that he seek public opinion, or shura, in important decisions and that he continue the fight against the colonists. al-Kattani wrote the terms under which the people of Fes would support him.

-During the Hafidiya, al-Katani refused to fight Sultan Abdelaziz and his followers to avoid Muslim-on-Muslim violence.
-He also Abdelhafid's detention and torture of supporters of the overthrown Abdelaziz in Meknes and the sequestration of their funds and refused to act as an intermediary between the two sides.
+In the Hafidiya, Muhammad al-Katani refused to fight Abdelaziz and his followers to avoid Muslim on Muslim violence.
+He also condemned Sultan Abdelhafid's detention and torture of supporters of the former sultan Abdelaziz in Meknes and the sequestration of their funds, and refused to act as an intermediary between the two sides.

-Al-Katani repeatedly requested Abdelhafid to abide by the terms of the bay'ah, repeatedly wrote to him about that and warned him of the risks of Morocco's descending into gorge of colonialism.
-He also released a fatwa ordaining a campaign of jihad against the colonialists and calledd for an armed blockade of the French Army at Tariq Za'ir, outside of Rabat.
+al-Katani repeatedly requested that Sultan Abdelhafid abide by the terms of the bay'ah, writing to him about this over and over, warning him of the risks of Morocco's descending into gorge of colonialism.
+He also released a fatwa ordaining a campaign of jihad against the colonialists, calling for an armed blockade of the French army at Tariq Za'ir outside of Rabat.

-To foster the reconciliation of feuding tribes and present a united Moroccan front against French colonialism, al-Kattani organised a conference of tribes of the Middle Atlas held in Meknes on March 15, 1908.
-His father also participated in that movement of jihad and joined him at the conference in which they agreed to wage jihad against the French and Spanish colonists.
+In order to foster the reconciliation of feuding tribes and present a united Moroccan front against French colonialism, al-Kattani organized a conference of tribes of the Middle Atlas held in Meknes on March 15, 1908.
+His father participated in this movement of jihad too, and joined him at the conference, in which they agreed to wage jihad against the French and Spanish colonizers.

 Death

-Al-Kattani fled Fes with his family and his followers in 1909.
-He was captured by the forces of Abdelhafid, shaved, handcuffed and paraded through the streets.
-His hands were cut off, and his wounds were salted.
+al-Kattani fled Fes with his family and his followers in 1909.
+He was captured by the forces of Sultan Abdelhafid, shaved, handcuffed, and paraded through the streets.
+His hands were cut off and his wounds were salted.
 He was beaten in front of his wives and children, and his body was thrown into an unmarked grave.

 Works

-He left a corpus of over 300 pieces of which about 27 were printed as books.
-He also left a diwan, or poetry collection, which has been characterised as Sufi, philosophical and romantic and was gathered by Dr. Ismail al-Masawi in 2001.
+He left a corpus of over 300 pieces, of which about 27 were printed as books.
+He also left a diwan, or poetry collection, characterized as Sufi, philosophical, and romantic.
+It was gathered by Dr. Ismail al-Masawi in 2001.